rsyncOSX/RsyncUIdocs/content/post/DevelopmentDetails.md

 Combine enables a very good control of asynchronous operations and flow of data.
 Combine is also used as part of the SwiftUI framework.
 As an example everytime a SwiftUI binding is changed, the UI is updated.
 And SwiftUI does a lot of UI updates.
 But SwiftUI components are Swift structs and updates on the UI is very efficient.

-The following are parts where Combine are used in RsyncUI:
+The following are parts where Combine is used in RsyncUI:

 - validating of input from the user, as example see how SSH settings are added and validated
   - see [code snippet for ObservableReference](/post/codesnippetobserver/)